PulseAI-chat-neocities/pulse-ui/README.md

 </li>
 <li>There are lots of parts that I dont use as I have Neurai on Netlify currently (URL at bottom of page), so if you plan to put Neurai on a different web hosting platform, you can activate the unused parts.</li>
 </ul>
-<p>Neurai also has a proxy for it to connect to Groq, which is <a href = "https://pulse-proxy-3n26.onrender.com/chat">here </a>if you want to take a look.
-(URL from script.js line </p>
+<p>Neurai also has a proxy for it to connect to Groq, which is <a href = "https://pulse-proxy-3n26.onrender.com/chat">here</a> if you want to take a look.
+(URL from script.js line 38).</p>
+<p>Now, the URL to the current Neurai.
+It is <a href = "neurai-chat.netlify.app">neurai-chat.netlify.app</a>.
+You can see the URL by clicking on the link.</p>